 Canadian Focused Equity

-In the Canadian-focused fund area, stocks with larger capitalization and liquidity, as well as medium term momentum showed nicely positive returns.
-Stocks with higher volatility or short term price momentum were punished over the quarter.
+In the Canadian-focused fund area, only stocks with medium term momentum or growth showed positive returns.
+All other factors showed negative returns.
+Stocks with higher volatility or short-term price momentum were especially punished over the quarter.

 Global Small Cap Equity

 The first quarter of 2018 started off where Q4 ended with a continued rally of a relatively strong (compared to large cap) return for global small cap stocks.
 Each month exhibited positive returns, with January leading the way.
 The majority of the return was led by the Health Care and Technology sectors which posted strong positive returns.
 Global small cap stocks with high exposure to medium term momentum and growth were the only stocks that did well over the quarter.
 Stocks with high exposures to volatility and short-term momentum did very poorly over the quarter.

 The first quarter of 2018 started off with a very strong return for global stocks in January.
 Unfortunately, that was the highest point, as February was basically flat, and March had a poor negative return.
 Global stocks had weak positive returns for the quarter.
 The Information Technology and Consumer Discretionary sectors led the way with strong positive returns.
 All the other sectors were flat to down with Energy stocks shedding the most.
 Global stocks with exposure to medium term momentum or growth did well over the quarter, but all other exposures were money-losers, with Volatility being punished the worst of all factor exposures.

 Outlook & Strategy

 In general, the Systematic strategies group maintains exposure to certain factors, which we believe will consistently add value over time.
 We will vary the weightings of these factors depending on our forecasts of the rewards to these factors.
 Another key component of our investment process is our stock selection model.
 In general, the more successful the stock selection model is, the better the portfolio will perform.